Quantum dot thermal machines -- a guide to engineering: The effect of quantum dot dynamics

 The location of the conductance peak, which in Eq.\ref{eq-GL} is at $\varepsilon=T \Delta S/ 2$ determines the shape of the thermoelectric susceptibility dependence, as $L(\varepsilon)=\varepsilon G(\varepsilon)/T$.
 As such, the expression:

-and the respective $L$ can provide a general description of transport properties of an arbitrary nanodevice with a narrow transmission band -- such an approach had been used in \cite{Volosheniuk2025} to describe an SET heat engine where both conductance and thermocurrent were significantly affected by the Kondo effect and therefore could not be readily described by the simple rate equation approach.
+where $A$ and $\sigma$ are effectively fitting parameters quantifying the height of the conductance peak and the thermocurrent asymmetry.
+This form of $G(\varepsilon)$ and the respective $L(\varepsilon)$ can provide a general description of transport properties of an arbitrary nanodevice with a narrow transmission band -- such an approach had been used in \cite{Volosheniuk2025} to describe an SET heat engine where both conductance and thermocurrent were significantly affected by the Kondo effect and therefore could not be readily described by the simple rate equation approach.
+The asymmetry parameter $\sigma$ no longer has an immediate physical interpretation in this case.

 Here, in order to separate the effects of coupling strengths and entropy difference, we look at the operation of an SET as a thermal machine as a function of $\Delta S$ when the conductance peaks are normalised to the same peak value -- see Fig.\ref{fig-norm}a(i).
 The $L$-curves in this case still show increased asymmetry in $\Delta S$, however, compared to the non-degenerate curve (shown in red in Fig.\ref{fig-norm}a(ii)) one sign of $\varepsilon$ shows increased $L$, while the other -- a decrease in value.